glzrygt/remote-sensing-projects/HW2_NDWI_EdgeDetection/HW2_NDWI_EdgeDetection/README.md

-# HW2 – Water Body Extraction & Edge Detection with NDWI

-This project was developed as part of the GMT447 "Digital Image Processing" course at Hacettepe University.
+📄 This report was submitted as coursework for the GMT441 course at Hacettepe University.
+The content represents the author's individual academic work.
+Please do not reuse without citation.
+Water Body Extraction & Edge Detection with NDWI

 ##Objective
 To extract water bodies and delineate their boundaries using: